Pray4Lovee/pezkuwi-sdk/substrate/utils/prometheus/README.md

 services supported by [Cloud Native Computing Foundation](https://www.cncf.io/).
 By providing Prometheus metrics in Substrate, node operators can easily adopt widely used display/alert tools such as [Grafana](https://grafana.com/) and [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/).
-Easy access to such monitoring tools will benefit parachain developers/operators and validators to have much higher availability of their services.
+Easy access to such monitoring tools will benefit teyrchain developers/operators and validators to have much higher availability of their services.

 Metrics will be served under `/metrics` on TCP port 9615 by default.